mvitez/OpenBLAS-conv/README.md

 ## Requirements

 OpenBLAS installed in /opt/OpenBLAS

 ## Use

 In Torch require 'openblas-conv'.
 All the networks will use the modified SpatialConvolutionMM module.
 You can enable or disable this new module with openblasconv(true) or openblasconv(false).
 It will be active by default when loading the library.

 There is also an option to enable this modification partially: openblasconv(true, true) uses the new updateOutput and accGradParameters, but keeps updateGradInput, as its standard version is faster.
 So use this option, when you want to increase speed but you are not interested in decreasing memory consumption.
-Besides this, the new updateGradInput will be used only for dW and dH = 1.
+In any case, the new updateGradInput will be used only for dW and dH = 1, as it's too demanding to implement the new version for the general case.
 There is a test.lua example that tests the correctness and speed of the new algorithms.

 This library can be also used stand-alone (without Torch), check the test.c example.